royatirek/ai-salesperson/README.md

 ## Important Note on Authentication

 To use this service, you must provide your own cookie in the `FeignClientConfiguration.java` file.
-This is required to authenticate with the external "Hopscotch" service.
+This is required to authenticate with the external "Hopscotch" website.

 ## Core Functionalities